 There is no departure tax payable at the airport as it is included in all international tickets.

 Bona fide visitors do not require an entry permit for a stay up to 31 days.
 Except New Zealand passport holders, the passport needs to be valid for at least six months past the arrival date in the Cook Islands.
-For extended stays or if you are visiting on business, more detailed information is available on Foreign Affairs & Immigration, Cook Island Government or from the IATA Travel Center on Cook Islands Immigration
+For extended stays or if you are visiting on business, more detailed information is available on the IATA Travel Center on Cook Islands Immigration

 Quarantine- Importation of fruit and vegetables by passengers is prohibited however meat from New Zealand is acceptable if properly packaged.